jotavare/net_practice/README.md

 > There will be a practice and evaluation mode.

 - `Practice mode` - Insert your 42 intra username.
 You will do all 10 levels.
-- `Evaluation mode` - 3 random leves from level 6 to level 10.
+- `Evaluation mode` - 3 random levels from level 6 to level 10.
 You only have 15 minutes for all.

 > [!WARNING]
-> Before moving to the next level, don’t forget to export your configuration using the Get my config button so you can put it in your Git repository.
+> Before moving to the next level, don’t forget to export your configuration using the Get My Config button so you can put it in your Git repository.

 #### Buttons
-> There will be 2 buttons on the top left corner (3 if you successfully completed a level).
+> There will be 2 buttons on the top left corner (3 if you completed a level).

 - `Check again` - Verify whether your configuration was correct or not.
 - `Get my config` - Download your configuration.
 It will be needed to turn in your assignment.